IkarosKappler/plotboilerplate/README.md

 ### Known bugs
+ * BezierPath counstructor fails.
+ * offsetAdjustXPercent and offsetAdjustYPercent do not work properly.
- * Currently none known.
-Please report bugs.
+ (* Currently no more known.
+Please report bugs.)

 ### Changelog
+* 2019-01-14
+  * Added params 'drawBezierHandleLines' and 'drawBezierHandlePoints'
 * 2018-12-30
   * Added the PlotBoilerplate.RectSelector helper for selecting sub areas of the current plot without interfering with the current